April 24 2026

 My reel is a Shimano Nasci 2500 spooled up with 15 pound braided line, paired with a Temple Fork Outfitters Professional, 6'6" long rod, rated for 1/16 to 1/4 ounces (here's a link).

-On Wednesday I kayaked out to 25 feet of water and setup a drift.
+I setup in 20 feet of water and started a drift.
 I dropped my rig to the bottom and gave my reel a crank to lift the rig just a foot or two off the bottom.

-I then allowed my kayak to drift with the wind and did not impart any action or jig the rod at all.
-I figured the rocking of my kayak was all the action I needed to fool a big squid.
+I drifted with the wind and did not impart any action or jig the rod at all.
+I figured the rocking of my vessel was all the action I needed to fool a big squid.

 Fun Action On Light Tackle